Battle of Elizabeth City: Defense: the Mosquito Fleet

 Flag Officer Lynch took his fleet to Elizabeth City, to resupply and to repair Forrest.
 Failing to find ammunition to replenish his magazines, he sent Commander Thomas T. Hunter, former captain of CSS Curlew, to Norfolk.
 He later sent CSS Raleigh up the Dismal Swamp Canal for the same purpose.
 Hunter returned with enough to resupply only two ships; Lynch divided it among all of his remaining serviceable ships.
 Raleigh, however, was not able to return in time.
+On February 9, the Sea Bird and Appomattox were dispatched to rescue Confederate artillerymen at the Croatan Floating Battery opposite Roanoke Island but turned away when they spotted the federal flotilla.
+Lynch concluded that the flotilla would soon advance upon Elizabeth City and began to prepare for battle.

 No further changes of status affected the Mosquito Fleet.
 On the eve of battle, Lynch had at his disposal six ships in the water, each with only enough shot and powder to be able to fire ten times.
 His flagship, Sea Bird, carrying two guns, was a converted sidewheel steamer.
 Three of his other vessels were former tugs: Appomattox and Ellis, each with two guns, and Beaufort, with only one.
 Fanny, with two guns, had been a transport vessel used by the United States Army until she was captured by Confederate forces near Cape Hatteras.
 The last vessel, CSS Black Warrior, a schooner that had been pressed into service only four days before the battle, was armed with two 32-pounder guns.
 In addition to the eleven guns of his fleet, Lynch counted on the four guns of the Cobb's Point battery for support.